Johnny112F/YearOne-Takehome-Frontend/README.md

 3.Run *npm start* in the movies_frontend folder to start the frontend server.
 This should open the application on localhost:3000 in your browser.

+# Deployed App

+See the deployed app in action at [YearOneMovies](https://fretful-hands.surge.sh/)

 # App Screen Shots

 HomePage